 Applying for halls

 When can I apply for accommodation?

-Once you have accepted an offer from DMU and made DMU your firm choice, we will email you and invite you to apply for accommodation.
-This usually starts in March for students with an unconditional course offer and May for students with a conditional offer.
+Once you have accepted an offer from DMU and made DMU your firm choice, we will email you and invite you to apply for accommodation, this usually starts in March

 N.B.
 It is important that you let your faculty know if you change your email address at any time as this will be how we contact you.